bitfocus/companion-module-generic-emberplus/companion/HELP.md

 For Set Value Actions one must ensure the correct data type is selected.
 In particular confusion can occur between Integer and ENUM types.

+## Functions

+Ember+ devices may expose executable functions (such as triggering snapshots, firing macros, or executing remote methods).

+- **Invoke Function**: Invokes an Ember+ `Function` node on the target device.
+Arguments can be passed comma-separated (e.g. `123, "text", true`), line-separated, or as a JSON array (e.g. `[123, "text", true]`).
+Dynamic Companion variables are supported.

 ## Actions

 - Set Value Integer